-Any current students wishing to discuss visa changes or extensions should contact the Dean of Students International Support Advisory Team.
+Any current student wishing to discuss visa changes or extensions should contact the Dean of Students' International Students Advisory Team.

 Applying for your student visa

 The following sections are designed to provide information on the UK visa system and what you need to know in order to make an application to the UK Visas and Immigration (UKVI).

 In order to ensure you have the most up to date information please visit the UK Visas and Immigration (UKVI) website.
-The procedures you need to follow vary depending on which country you are applying from, so please ensure you check the UKBA website before submitting your application.
+The procedures you need to follow vary depending on which country you are applying from, so please ensure you check the UKVI website before submitting your application.